Special Issues

 (This article belongs to the Special Issue: Exploring the Cellular Mechanisms of Neurodegenerative Diseases)

 Abstract Physical activity and exercise have several beneficial roles in enhancing both physiological and psychological well-being of an individual.
 In addition to aiding the regulation of aerobic and anaerobic metabolism, exercise can stimulate the synthesis of exerkine hormones in the circulatory system.
 Among several exerkines that have been investigated for their therapeutic potential, Brain-derived neurotrophic factor (BDNF) is considered the most promising candidate, especially in the management of neurodegenerative diseases.
-Owing to the ability of physical activity to enhance BDNF synthesis, several experimental studies conducted so far have validated this hypothesis and produced satisfactory results at the pre-clinical level.
-This review… More >
+Owing to the ability of physical activity to enhance BDNF synthesis, several experimental studies conducted so far have validated this hypothesis and produced satisfactory results at More >

 Graphic Abstract